geeknite/geeknite.github.io/_posts/2017-04-04-best-hardtail-frame-money.md

 title:  "Best hardtail MTB frames for the money"
 date:   2017-04-04 17:00:00 +0200
 tags: mtb frame roundup
+last_modified_at: '2023-07-06T00:00:00+02:00'
+description: "Best Hardtail Frame for the Money - A guide to finding the best hardtail mountain bike frame that offers excellent value."
 ---
 You have an old bike sitting in the back of your garage, probably a classic XC bike, probably with good components or even maybe with a snapped frame.
 May be your neighbour or a friend have one that will gently give to you or even you are considering on getting an old bike to commute.
 If you are in any of these situations I will inspire you today to **rebuild a bike as a modern hardtail**.